Sparkenstein/up/Readme.md

 - add too many tests
 - client max body size configurable?
 - *Multiple sites at once*
+- *generate configuration only, at current directly* (user may not want to just override the /etc/nginx directly without seeing what tool is doing first)

 # Notes
 - root is not required when reverse proxy is enabled
 - #[cfg(unix)] for main function? won't be supporting windows anyhow
+- Assumptions:
-- assumed that `/etc/nginx` is going to be default path, and other folder structure of nginx is unchanged
+  - `/etc/nginx` is going to be default path, and other folder structure of nginx is unchanged
+  - `tar`, `openssl` and `certbot` binaries are in $PATH

+# next steps
+- backup current configuration
+- generate dhparams, without openssl bindings possibly? they are huge. otherwise see binary size changes
+  - `openssl::dh::Dh::get_2048_256()` should be it
+-